Convocation

 ETA requirements

-Please also be aware of the latest ETA requirements which you can read on the UK Government website.
+Please also be aware of the latest ETA requirements which you can read on the UK Government website by clicking here.

-Note that from 2 April 2025 this requirement will be in place for all non-visa nationalities to travel to the UK for short stays, tourism, or business, including those transiting through UK airports.
+Note that from 25 February 2026 this requirement is now in force for all non-visa nationalities for travel to the UK for short stays, tourism, or business, including those transiting through UK airports.

 If your guests need a visitor visa to travel to the UK they do not also need an ETA.